 The second photo is the final location.
 The footprint of the butterfly is about the same size as the other three photographs.
 But I made a much more careful measurement using the scale in Google Earth and the circumference of a circle to estimate about 2 people per meter.

-Update: One photo I missed was the project coordinator Nuria Lopez donating a 24×36″ framed class photo to the principal Ms Simmons.
+Update: Project coordinator Nuria Lopez donated a 24×36″ framed class photo to the principal Ms Simmons.
 I hope it will be a timeless piece of art for the school office.
-Also, as you can see below, we made the front page of the local newspaper.
+Also, as you can see above, we made the front page of the local newspaper.